hansung-choi/ROI-JSCC/README.md

 # ROI-JSCC

-Implementations of main experiments for the paper "Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission"
+Implementations of main experiments for the paper "Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission" published in IEEE Communications Letters (https://ieeexplore.ieee.org/document/11275960).

 Experiment baselines are mainly based on the SOTA deepJSCC paper "Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission".